Lancers-itoh/stancoding/sample.md

 ]

 .right-column[
-- Distribution of diff can be estimated from model of mu_a and mu_b
+- Distribution of diff is estimated from model of mu_a and mu_b

 - Unlike mu and sigma, diff is not needed to estimate model